devbymike/mk3y.com/README.md

 #MK3Y.com
 --

 My personal blog :punch:.
 Handcrafted with :heart: using Jekyll.
-Currently hosted via [Github Pages](https://pages.github.com)
+Currently hosted via [Github Pages](https://pages.github.com).
+I use Cloudflare for DNS with a page rule to force `https://'`

 ##License